john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

 <br/>

-## Multiple Inheritance
+## Multilevel Inheritance

-There is one more really major topic we need to cover in OOP before we can move on.
 Starting with the examples above, imagine we want to create a `Square` class.
 Now, we could do this by inheriting directly from our abstract `Polygon` class as before:

 ```python
 class Square(Polygon):